 - it drives awareness and (hopefully) new clients

 Hand in hand with your launch goes a lot of marketing.
-You'll need to write a few press releases and think creatively about strategies that will bring the most return as quickly as possible.
+You'll need to think creatively about strategies that will bring the most return as quickly as possible.

 6. Start marketing